-Furthermore, Simonson (2005) suggests that consumers' responses to customized offers are determined by how stable and well-developed their preferences are and by the consumers' selfinsight into those preferences.
+Furthermore, Simonson (2005) suggests that consumers' responses to customized offers are determined by how stable and well-developed their preferences are and by the consumers' self-insight into those preferences.
 Marketers can create more personal brand communication based on customers' behavior and preferences, which can increase the effectiveness of brand communication by making customers perceive it as more relevant and interesting, and hence want to maintain their relationship with the marketer.
+This way the substance of messages is meaningful to customers and they are likely to perceive additional value from communication.

-In addition to personalizing the content and timing of messages, channels of brand communication are also important.
+In addition to personalizing the substance and timing of messages, channels of brand communication are also important.
 Customers' channel preferences and perceived channel benefits vary individually, and change according to information search and purchasing stages (Louvieris and Oppewal 2004).
 Customer's channel behavior can be dynamic as they are made aware of channel options and gradually learn which channel best suits their needs (Knox 2005).
 Therefore it is critical to identify the customers' current and future channel preferences and benefits and provide an optimal channel combination in order to make brand communication more effective and more valuable to customers.
 However, customers' preferences may sometimes conflict with company's business view.
-For example, a bank customer may favour personal service at the counter whereas selfservice technologies such as teller machines, interactive voice response or e-banking facilities are much more cost-efficient for the bank (Bitner et al. 2002).
+For example, a bank customer may favour personal service at the counter whereas self-service technologies such as teller machines, interactive voice response or e-banking facilities are much more cost-efficient for the bank (Bitner et al. 2002).

-To conclude, there are three main elements that can be personalized in brand communication: content, timing, and channels.
+To conclude, there are three main elements that can be personalized in brand communication: substance, timing, and channels.
 We expect that:

-Proposition 3a: Personalizing the content of brand communication positively moderates its effects on customer loyalty.
+Proposition 3a: Personalizing the substance of brand communication (Z{11}) positively moderates its effects on both behavioral (Y_1) and attitudinal customer loyalty (Y_2) .

-Proposition 3b: Personalizing the timing of brand communication positively moderates its effects on customer loyalty.
+Proposition 3b: Personalizing the timing of brand communication (Z{12}) positively moderates its effects on both behavioral (Y_1) and attitudinal customer loyalty (Y_2) .

-Proposition 3c: Personalizing the channels of brand communication positively moderates its effects on customer loyalty.
+Proposition 3c: Personalizing the channels of brand communication (Z{13}) positively moderates its effects on both behavioral (Y_1) and attitudinal customer loyalty (Y_2).